pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/56_Preview_Generator.md

 # Preview Generator

 ### Summary
-Preview Generators provide Services to get more control over the preview Tab.
-They provide a UI to pass additional parameters to a URL-Generator.
+Preview Generators provide a services to get more control over the preview tab.
+They provide a UI component to pass additional parameters to a URL-generator.

 Providers need to implement: `\Pimcore\Model\DataObject\ClassDefinition\PreviewGeneratorInterface`

-Parameters returned in the `getParams` method will be rendered as ext-js ComboBoxes.
-Whatever the User chooses will be passed to the `generatePreviewUrl` method.
+Parameters returned in the `getParams` method will be rendered as a select box.
+Whatever the user chooses will be passed to the `generatePreviewUrl` method.

 Provide a Preview Generator within the Class settings:
 ![Preview Generator Setup](../../../img/preview_generator_1.png)